Foods to Avoid on Keto Diet

 What can I eat on keto every day?

-Some of the foods you can eat on keto every day include eggs, cheese, avocados, nuts/seeds, berries, non-starchy vegetables, olive oil, fish, and unprocessed meats.
+Some of the foods you can eat on keto every day include eggs, cheese, avocados, nuts and seeds, berries, non-starchy vegetables, olive oil, fish, and unprocessed meats.